 - Great gift option

-Bekijk prijs op Bol.com →Mindfulness doesn't have to be solemn.
-In fact, joy is one of the most underrated aspects of any present-moment practice — and coloring Stitch while curled up on the sofa is about as joyful as it gets.
-This beautifully illustrated coloring book features the beloved Disney character in cosy, whimsical scenes that are just genuinely pleasant to spend time with.
-It's one of the highest-rated books on this list for a reason.
+Find on Amazon →Mindfulness doesn't have to be solemn.
+In fact, joy is one of the most underrated aspects of any present-moment practice — and coloring a magical forest scene while curled up on the sofa is about as joyful as it gets.
+Johanna Basford's Enchanted Forest takes the same mindful coloring concept and wraps it in a gentle narrative journey.
+You'll find hidden objects, elaborate foliage, and charming woodland creatures woven into every illustration.

 From a mindfulness perspective, what makes coloring so effective is its simplicity.
 You have one task: stay inside the lines and choose colors.
 That's it.
 Your mind has something gentle to focus on, and the background noise of thoughts and worries fades naturally.
 It's particularly useful for people whose minds are very active and who find breath-based meditation frustrating at first — coloring gives your busy brain something constructive to do while your nervous system calms down.

-This makes an excellent gift alongside one of the reading picks above, or as a standalone starting point for someone who wants to begin a mindfulness journaling practice.
-The bookmark ribbon is a lovely touch for marking where you left off.
+This makes an excellent gift alongside one of the reading picks above, or as a standalone starting point for someone who wants to begin a daily mindfulness practice.

 - Pricier than a standard notebook

 Looking for even more options?
-Bekijk ook op Amazon.nl →
+See more on Amazon →

 How to choose the right mindfulness book for you